avaxman/INFOMGP-Practical1/README.md

 ##Working with the repository

 All the code you need to update is in the ``practical1`` folder.
 Please do not attempt to commit any changes to the repository. <span style="color:red">You may ONLY fork the repository for your convenience and work on it if you can somehow make the forked repository PRIVATE afterwards</span>.
-Solutions to the practical which are published online in any public manner will **disqualify** the students! submission will be done in the "classical" department style of submission servers, published separately.
+Solutions to the practical which are published online in any public manner will **disqualify** the students! submission will be done through Blackboard, published separately.

 ##The coding environment for the tasks